Brooklyn-Forrest/Web-Development-Form-Example/README.md

 7. If, else if statement DONE

-8. Specifying an event handler with the addEventListener() method
+8. Specifying an event handler with the addEventListener() method DONE

-9. getElementByID or getElementByTagName or getElementsByName COMPLETE
+9. getElementByID or getElementByTagName or getElementsByName DONE

 10. Exception handling: try, catch, finally